 Figure 5 illustrates the statewide UI tax schedules and the long-term average tax rates on taxable wages for individual employers.
 The circles in Figure 5 represent the years that tax schedule was in effect.
-The values above each bar shows the long-term average tax rate for that tax schedule.
+The percentages above each bar shows the long-term average tax rate for that tax schedule.
 Per ORS 657.462, each tax schedule has several rates that are assigned to employers based on the rate their employees received UI benefits relative to their taxable payroll (benefit ratio).
-The average tax rate on taxable wages will increase in 2024, from 1.73% in 2023 to 1.97% in 2024, due to the change from schedule II to schedule III.
+The average tax rate on taxable wages increased in 2024 (from 1.73% in 2023), due to the change from schedule II to schedule III.

 Figure 5.
-Statewide UI tax schedules and long-term average tax rates on taxable wages for individual employers, Oregon, 1980-2023
+Statewide UI tax schedules and long-term average tax rates on taxable wages for individual